 The Kaartinkaupunki neighbourhood is located just south of the Helsinki City Centre and east of Punavuori.
 The neighbourhood is mostly home to shops and offices, and only around a thousand people live here

-Helsinki, the capital of Finland, is a compact city that looks more like a second-tier town for most of its European neighbors.
+Helsinki, the capital of Finland, is a compact city that looks more like a second-tier town to most of its European neighbours.
 Despite this, Helsinki still has a lot to offer its visitors and is bustling with culture, quaint restaurants, and lively nightlife.

 You can explore most of the city on foot or using the efficient public transport network.

-The Kallio neighborhood is a favorite of students in Helsinki, and everyone loves the grungy atmosphere.
+The Kallio neighbourhood is a favourite of students in Helsinki, and everyone loves the grungy atmosphere.
 The area is mostly residential but remains lively, thanks to the vintage shops and bars offering cheap drinks.
 It’s the best place to stay if you’re visiting Finland on a budget.

-For a crazy party, you’ll need to head to the adjacent neighborhood of Kamppi, bustling with cafés and bars.
+For a crazy party, you’ll need to head to the adjacent neighbourhood of Kamppi, bustling with cafés and trendy bars.
 This area comes to life at night and, thanks to the bus station, provides easy access to the rest of the city.

 Read on for more detailed guides on each of these areas below.
-We’ve included our top accommodation and activity picks in each, so you know exactly what to expect.
+I’ve included my top accommodation and activity picks in each, so you know exactly what to expect.

-1. Helsinki City Centre – Where to Stay in Helsinki for your First Visit
+1. Helsinki City Centre – Where to Stay in Helsinki for Your First Time

 The City Centre of Helsinki is quite compact and can be easily explored on foot.
 The main sight of the area is probably the Helsinki Cathedral, which has become an unofficial symbol of the city over the years.